jbloomlab/phydms/docs/phydms_prog.rst

 Log file
 +++++++++++++
-This is a text file with the suffix ``.log`` that records information about the program's progress.
+This is a text file with the suffix ``_log.log`` that records information about the program's progress.

 Log likelihood file
 ++++++++++++++++++++++